reaktoro/reaktoro/docs/sphinx/tutorials/kinetics/kineticpath-carbonates-co2.rst

 state and the tag, we want to illustrate it with.

 .. note::
-    A list of all possible quantities that can be plotted is shown `ChemicalQuantity`_.
+    A list of all possible quantities that can be plotted is shown in the class `ChemicalQuantity`_.

 Solving the chemical kinetics problem
 -------------------------------------